Facebook still banning Trump — for now — despite campaign

 Donald Trump may be running for president, but he still can’t use Facebook.

-The social media platform has no plans to reinstate Trump’s account following the former president’s announcement on Tuesday that he will seek a second term in the White House, the company confirmed Wednesday.
+The social media platform has no plans to reinstate Trump’s account following the former president’s announcement that he will seek a second term in the White House, the company confirmed Wednesday.
 Trump was kicked off Facebook following the Jan.
-6, 2021 attack on the U.S. Capitol.
+6, 2021, attack on the U.S. Capitol.

 One change will be immediate: As a candidate, Trump will no longer be subject to Facebook fact checks.
 That’s because under Facebook rules, comments by elected officials and candidates for office aren’t subject to fact checks on its site.
-The AP participates in Facebook’s independent fact checking program.
+The Associated Press participates in Facebook’s independent fact-checking program.

 Throughout his tenure as president, Trump’s use of social media posed a significant challenge to major social media platforms trying to balance the public’s need to hear from their elected leaders with worries about misinformation, harassment and incitement of violence.